Calder Cannons

 The Calder Cannons is an Australian rules football club from Melbourne, Australia.
-The club competes in the NAB League, the Victorian Statewide Under-18s competition, and fields squads in the Under-15s, Under-16s and Under-18s.
+The club competes in the Talent League, the Victorian Statewide Under-18s competition, and fields squads in the Under-15s, Under-16s and Under-18s.
 The club was formed in 1995 after the need for two more metropolitan clubs.
 The geographic catchment area for the club is the north western suburbs of Melbourne extending to cover the Macedon Ranges area.